Myotome/OM_P3_OC/README.md

 ### Import

-Importing the project into Android Studio
+To import the project into Android Studio, you can recover it on the Git link above.
+You can clone the project, or download it to ZIP format.
+Then opened it into Android Studio -> File -> Open ...
+Wait for the end of the build before working on the application.
 Can be launched on emulator or mobile device with developer mode Click on "Run" button